vega/vega-lite/site/docs/transform/window.md

 ### Running Average

-Here we use window transform to visualize how the average movie rating has been changing over the years.
+Here we use window transform to visualize how the average MPG for vehicles have changed over the years.

 <div class="vl-example" data-name="window_running_average"></div>